Adobe-Marketing-Cloud/reactor-user-docs/README.md

 ### Enterprise Publishing

 The publishing process enables teams to dynamically publish updates to both web pages and application.
 Different people can create an implementation, approve it, and publish.

+Here are some benefits to this publishing process:

 * Changes to your implementation are encapsulated within libraries you define ​
 * You specify where and when you want your changes deployed ​